arthur5120/real-time-chat-app/--todo-list.md

 # Typing status not updating when sending the message.
 # Find a way to update all the lists.
 # Message failing when confirming while editing it.
+# Make verification for typing users.

 // Done yesterday

-Implement user list update on callback function when receiving list events.
+Implement function to check if the user lists are valid when sending and receiving messages, preventing them from updating unnecessarily.

 // Done today

-Implement function to check if the user lists are valid when sending and receiving messages, preventing them from updating unnecessarily.
+Create useEffect to update user lists.
+Simplify room socket events on sending and receiving.
+Remove forced reload for list updates.